 The above registry did the trick for many users.

 As per Microsoft:

-DontUseDesktopChangeRouter Is mandatory for debugger applications to avoid file dialog deadlocks when debugging the Windows Explorer process.
-Setting the DontUseDesktopChangeRouter entry produces a slightly less efficient handling of the change notifications, however.
+DontUseDesktopChangeRouter is mandatory for debugger applications to avoid file dialog deadlocks when debugging the Windows Explorer process.
+Setting the DontUseDesktopChangeRouter entry produces slightly less efficient handling of the change notifications, however.
 The entry is of the REG_DWORD type and the value is

 Disable 3rd party shell extensions

 explorer.exe process.
 If a third-party shell extension is faulty, it can cause weird problems like the issue we’re dealing with.
 Use ShellExView or Autoruns to disable third-party shell extensions and restart Windows.
 See section Disable 3rd Party Shell Extensions in the article Clean Boot Windows Using Autoruns

 I hope one of the above methods resolved the folder contents refresh issue in Windows 10.